MARTIMM/raku-mongodb-driver/README.md

 * Blog [A Consistent CRUD API](https://www.mongodb.com/blog/post/consistent-crud-api-next-generation-mongodb-drivers?jmp=docs&_ga=1.72964115.1411139568.1420476116)
 * Speed
   * Speed can be influenced by specifying types on all variables
+  * Also take native types for simple things such as counters
   * Also setting constraints like (un)definedness etc on parameters
   * Furthermore the speedup of the language perl6 itself would have more impact than the programming of a several month student(me) can accomplish ;-).
 In september and also in december 2015 great improvements are made.
   * The compile step of perl6 takes some time before running.
 This obviously depends on the code base of the programs.
 One thing I have done is removing all exception classes from the modules and replace them by only one class defined in MongoDB.pm.